Regency Corset & Chemise Class

 You’ve been asking for this class and it’s now here!

-Our next workshop class will run January 2017
+Our next workshop class will run late Summer or Fall 2017

 You’ve dreamed about dancing with Mr. Darcy….
 The local historical society is hosting a summer picnic….
 The book club is delving into Jane Austen….

 The time has come to DRESS in the time period you LOVE – the Regency Era!

 Whether you are new to the elegant period of the early 1800s or a long-time reveler, this online sewing class will feed your need to connect to the past through the clothing.
 It is designed specifically for you as a historical costumer.
 For those who want to build a wardrobe but need to begin with the all-important undergarments!